 Terry’d heard all the stories a million times too many.

 Then, he hears a door open on the second level and footfalls descending the stairs.
 The familiar creak and groan patterns from the wooden risers send Terry way back.
 They still sound the same.

 “Yo… who’s there?”
 Tony says without a trace of aggression or worry, almost jovial.
 Terry knows that Tony’d probably welcome an encounter with a home invader.
 Tony’s habit of leaving the door unlocked when home underscores this presumption.

 “I bet th’ chicks love comin’ here!”
 Terry says bending his head around the room.
 “At least it doesn’t smell like a slaughterhouse anymore.
 It still smells like shit, though.”

 “Don’t start.
 You’re not even here three minutes and you’re starting.”

 Tony begrudgingly hugs his brother, hard- a predatory, dominating embrace more than one of brotherly love.
-He’s obviously commando in a pair of basketball shorts; his massive body carries its scars and dark hair through the room with the grace of an enormous primate.
-He fishes a roach out of the ashtray and drops, with all his weight, into the La-Z Boy.
+He’s obviously commando in a pair of Tasmanian Devil boxer shorts; his massive body carries its scars and dark hair through the room with the grace of an enormous primate.
+He fishes a roach out of the ashtray and drops all his weight into the La-Z Boy.
 KAFFFWUNKFFFF!

 “I mean… you’ve done a lot with it, considering I thought we were gonna have-ta level the goddamned place and call in Bishop Perkins.
 But… Jesus… this house is… SO.
 FUCKIN.
 DEPRESSING. ” Terry chops at the air to accentuate the finality of each word.
 “Fuckin’ depressing.
 From the feel of it, it still needs an exorcism.
 I don’ even know how you handle it.
 Are ya still sleepin’ in yer old room?”